NoelGeek23/project-sebastian-binu/README.md

 ![](header.jpg?raw=true "Title")
 # Feature Interpretor Using facial data

-A brief description of what this project does and who it's for ----->
+A brief description of what this project does  ----->
 > Gender Detection

 > Age Detection